Watch CBS News

 7-year-old girl sent home from school with stranger in Aurora, Illinois 02:28

 AURORA, Ill.
-(CBS) -- A west suburban couple was frantic this week as they desperately searched for their 7-year-old daughter—who was put in a stranger's car after school.
+(CBS) — A west suburban Chicago couple was frantic this week as they desperately searched for their 7-year-old daughter, who had been placed in a stranger's vehicle — a rideshare — after school.
+What's more, this was not the little girl's first safety scare.

 "And she just froze on the phone," Oliver said of the school representative.
 "She just froze, so then that's when we knew the worst had happened."

-It turned out that Ly'leah had mistakenly been told to get into a stranger's car—with no idea where it was headed.
+It turned out that Ly'leah had mistakenly been told to get into a stranger's car, with no idea where it was headed.

 "It was very concerning and worrisome," said Davidson, "just standing there waiting for answers that were never going to come."